openebs/mayastor-docs/reference/kubectl-plugin.md

 - Ensure that port <b>30011</b> is open.
 This port will be needed by Mayastor kubectl plugin to communicate to REST servers from outside the cluster.

-{% hint style="warning" %}
+{% hint style="info" %}
 The plugin requires access to the `Mayastor REST server` for execution.
-It gets the master node IP from the kube-config file.
-In case of any failure, the REST endpoint can be specified using the ‘–rest’ flag.
+It usually obtains the correct endpoint from the kube-config file on its own.
+However, if the plugin is unable to access the endpoint, the master nodes's IP needs to be specified manually using the `--rest` or `-r` flag.
 {% endhint %}

 ### Installation